QubesOS/qubes-core-admin/doc/qubes-devices.rst

 `sys-usb:1-1.1`, the port `1-1.1` is actually assigned, and thus *every* devices connected to it will be automatically attached.
 Similarly, when assigning `vm:sda`, every block device with the name `sda` will be automatically attached.
-We can limit this using :py:meth:`qubes.devices.DeviceInfo.self_identity`, which returns a string containing information presented by the device, such as, `vendor_id`, `product_id`, `serial_number`, and encoded interfaces.
+We can limit this using :py:meth:`qubes.device_protocol.DeviceInfo.self_identity`, which returns a string containing information presented by the device, such as, `vendor_id`, `product_id`, `serial_number`, and encoded interfaces.
 In the case of block devices, `self_identity` consists of the parent port to which the device is connected (if any),